Gifford Nielsen

-Stanley Gifford "Giff" Nielsen (born October 25, 1954) is a former American football quarterback who played professionally for the Houston Oilers of the National Football League (NFL).
+Stanley Gifford Nielsen (born October 25, 1954) is an American former professional football player who was a quarterback for the Houston Oilers of the National Football League (NFL).
 He was the sports director of KHOU in Houston from 1984 until March 31, 2009.
 He has been a general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church) since April 2013.

 Football career

-High school career
+High school

 Nielsen grew up in Provo, Utah, and attended Provo High School, playing as the school's quarterback.

 College career

 Nielsen remained in Provo and attended Brigham Young University, where he was an All-American quarterback for the Cougars under head coach LaVell Edwards.
 He was inducted into the College Football Hall of Fame in 1994.

 NFL career

-Nielsen was selected in the third round of the 1978 NFL Draft (73rd overall) by the Houston Oilers, the team with which he spent his entire NFL career, six seasons as a part-time quarterback.
+Nielsen was selected in the third round of the 1978 NFL draft (73rd overall) by the Houston Oilers, the team with which he spent his entire NFL career, six seasons as a part-time quarterback.

 Nielsen served as backup to Dan Pastorini in 1978 and 1979 and to Ken Stabler in 1980 and 1981.
 He played the most games in his last two seasons, 1982–1983, when he shared quarterbacking duties with Archie Manning and Oliver Luck.

 From 1984 to 1987, he served as a color commentator on Oilers radio broadcasts.